graphile/graphile.github.io/src/pages/postgraphile/usage.md

 [`PostGraphQL`](https://github.com/graphile/postgraphile).
 This module is fairly small and exposes the following methods:

-- `createPostGraphQLSchema(pgConfig, schemas, options)` - returns a promise to a GraphQL schema
+- `createPostGraphileSchema(pgConfig, schemas, options)` - returns a promise to a GraphQL schema
-- `watchPostGraphQLSchema(pgConfig, schemas, options, onNewSchema)` - returns a
+- `watchPostGraphileSchema(pgConfig, schemas, options, onNewSchema)` - returns a
   promise that returns a `release` function that you can call to stop watching;
   the `onNewSchema` callback will be called every time a new schema is generated, and it is guaranteed to be called before the promise resolves.